almaan/breast_dge/scripts/tumor_extraction/README.md

 Program to identify isolated regions (such as tumors) from annotated ST-data.
 Clusters of spatially coherent and isolated spots will be marked accordingly to cluster index.
-The number of clusters within the sample does not have to be prespecified (and cannot be either).
+The number of clusters within the sample does not have to be prespecified.
+Extraction is based on _connected graphs_ within treating the spots within one sample as nodes of a graph.

-Files should be provided with a 4 or 5 digit patient id, if replicates are present then this should be indicated by appending an underscore followed by the replicate id (one capital letter followed by a digit).

- Examples are
- * feature-file-*12345*.tsv _(only patient id, no replicate)_
- * feature-file-*12345_A1*.tsv _(both patient id and replicate id)_
+The program supports multiple and single file input.
+In either case the output should be given as a directory.
+If no such directory exists this will be created.

+If the filenames are "tagged" as to contain sample\_id and replicate name.
+This can be included in the output file as columns as well as in the output name.
+Use the flag "--tagged" either providing two regex patterns for (1) sample id and (2) replicate.
+If tagged flag is used but no arguments provided the default pattern shown below will be used.

+**default pattern**
+XY#####\_W#

+where X,Y and W represents arbitrary capital letters, and # arbitrary digits

 The x-coordinates and y-coordinates should be given in columns named "xcoord" and "ycoords" respectively.
 The column containing the annotated feature can be named arbitrarily (default is "tumor"),